Maidenhead to Marlow walk

 Extending the walk

-Trains back from Marlow are hourly, changing at Maidenhead, so get a day return to Marlow.
+Trains back from Marlow are hourly, changing at Maidenhead, so get a day return to Marlow, unless you have a TFL Freedom Pass, in which case you can travel for free to Maidenhead so long as you use TFL trains, and only need a single from Marlow to Maidenhead.
 Bourne End and Cookham are intermediate stops on the Marlow branch.
 Don’t be alarmed when the train reverses direction at Bourne End.

-There is an open air kiosk cafe and a terrace bar on Ray Mill Island by Boulters Lock, 3.2km (1.2 miles into the walk).
+There is an open air kiosk cafe (open daily 10am to 5pm in summer, weekends in winter - weather permitting) on Ray Mill Island by Boulters Lock, 3.2km (1.2 miles into the walk), and also a terrace bar ("Boulters").

 In Cookham, 7.1km (4.4 miles) into the main walk and 7.6km (4.7 miles) into the Marlow Circular walk, there are several pub options, all of them serving excellent food at the time of writing: